Google Becomes Social Engine-Internet Marketing Interaction Tips

 I agree that interaction is important in SEO and Google+ is Google’s way of telling us that we should engage with our readers more.
 With the growing popularity of Google+, Facebook is now on massive campaign because their number of active users has decreased.
 This is mostly due to innovations made by Youtube and Google+.

-milla´s last [type] ..Will SMO Replace SEO?
+milla´s last blog post ..Will SMO Replace SEO?

 Vance Reply: